 - Taking pictures of the hazard and the scene of the accident can be crucial to a slip-and-fall injury claim.
 The owner or manager of the property may also have video or surveillance cameras that record the event.
 Getting to this early by notifying the owner that it must preserve this information is critical.

-- Accident or Incident Report: Usually, it is a store or business's policy to require an accident report be made concerning this incident - it is not mandated by law.
+- Accident or incident report: Usually, it is a store or business's policy to require an accident report be made concerning this incident – it is not mandated by law.
 No matter what the store's policy is, however, completing a timely accident report and taking pictures is the most beneficial for all involved parties, but be careful not to provide incorrect or other information which may hurt your case.

 Knowing what to do after a slip and fall accident can be confusing.
 Many injury victims aren't even sure what their rights are or if they can pursue financial compensation for their injuries.
-That's why it's important to speak with a lawyer familiar with such cases as soon as possible after your accident.
+That's why it's important to speak with a lawyer familiar with these cases as soon as possible after your accident.

 Evidence builds strong legal cases.
 Without proof that the property owner knew about the hazardous situation or had a sufficient amount of time to discover the danger and in turn warn others about or correct it, you will likely have a very hard time getting the money you rightfully deserve for your slip and fall accident.